-When Christmas time arrives and the jingle of bells starts to ring, it can become a profitable time for photographers, especially if you plan a Santa Mini Session event.
+When Christmas time arrives and the jingle of bells starts to ring, it can become a profitable time for photographers, especially if you plan a Santa Photography Mini Session event.
 These events can be highly profitable and successful if done correctly.
 Here are seven key key things to keep in mind when you're planning out your Santa photo shoot ideas.

 Be engaging and genuine when approaching the partnership with the store.
 Set aside a time to sit down one on one with the store owner and discuss how you can make it a win-win for both businesses (this will help boost your value as they’ll see you truly care for their success too.)